 - The Certificate of Roadworthiness (RWC), which should come from a licensed vehicle tester.

 - The vehicle transfer form.
 You will need to complete the "seller details" section and sign it.

 - A copy of the registration certificate/renewal notice (to prove the right to transfer) or a myVicRoads account showing that the vehicle is in your possession.

-If you are selling to a car dealer, they are responsible for completing the transfer registration so that it's no longer in your name.
+If you are selling to a car dealer, it is responsible for completing the registration transfer so that it's no longer in your name.
 Simply keep a copy of the vehicle transfer form to show that the transfer was initiated.

 Want to keep your custom plates?

 If you want to keep your custom plates when you sell your car, you'll need to get in touch with VicRoads and cancel the vehicle registration.
 However, if you want to sell the vehicle registered, you'll need to pay a fee in order for new number plates to be issued.
 Make sure to remove your custom plates and attach the new plates before you sell the car.

 Below is a table of the costs of transferring the registration of a car into your name in Victoria.*

 |Sold privately or by a dealer||Vehicle type||Transfer fee|

 *Costs taken from VicRoads and correct as of July 2022.